xitrum-framework/xitrum-doc/guide/howto.rst

 Link to an action
 -----------------

 Xitrum tries to be typesafe.
-Don't write URL manually, use urlFor like this:
+Don't write URL manually.
+Do like this:

 ::